On the connectedness principle and dual complexes for generalized pairs: Connectedness for birational maps

 \section{Connectedness for birational maps}

-In this section, we recall some results explaining how the structure of the non klt locus of generalized pairs changes under birational maps.
+In this section, we recall some results explaining how the structure of the non-klt locus of generalized pairs changes under birational maps.
 The first result is an adaptation to the generalized pair case of \cite{Kol92}*{Theoreom 17.4}.
 It provides a partial relative birational version of the connectedness principle for generalized pairs.